sd19spring/Audio-Visualization/docs/about_us.md

 David: https://www.linkedin.com/in/david-tarazi-335437169/

 We are more than just professionals though!
-To learn more about what we do when we're not building mind-blowing Python programs, keep reading.
+Read on to learn more about what we do when we're not building mind-blowing Python programs.